 MATH 5417 Teaching of Secondary Mathematics (3 credits)-Prerequisite(s): MATH 4127 and 4157 (or concurrent enrollment).
 Introduction to methods and materials appropriate to the teaching of secondary school mathematics.
-Topics include mathematics problem solving, integration of computing technology into mathematics instruction, systematic study of the foundations of secondary mathematics, and a survey of ideas and techniques associated with planning, delivering, and evaluating instruction in mathematics. (fall)
+Topics include mathematics problem solving, integration of computing technology into mathematics, and a survey of ideas and techniques associated with planning, delivering, and evaluating instruction in mathematics. (fall)